in2code-de/t3am/README.md

 If the account got deleted in T3AM Server it will be removed from the client upon login attempt.

+To enable **avatar synchronization** you have to configure T3AM.
+1. Got to the extension manager
+2. Click on T3AM
+3. Enter a valid "combined folder identifier", which is the UID of the FAL Storage (in most cases "1" for fileadmin) followed by a colon ":" and the path to the folder where the image should be stored (e.g. "/avatars/").
+The full configuration value should look like this: "1:/avatars/".
+4. Log out and in again and your backend user avatar should be synchronized.

+## Features

+v1.1
+* Synchronize only relevant fields
+* Synchronize the user's avatar

+v1.0:
+* Synchronize the full user record

 ## Credits

 ext_icon.svg: <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>